13 Vanity and Dressing Table Ideas for Small Spaces

 A wall niche helps to define your vanity area, creating a more exclusive feel to your beauty space.
 Having the area sequestered into the alcove also helps to keep the rest of your room neat and tidy, without taking up too much visual clutter.

 4. A wardrobe section

 Here’s another compact vanity area that forms a part of the wardrobe in the bedroom, taking up no more space than necessary.
 A round mirror hangs perfectly in the space.

 5. Bedside table addition

-This elegant vanity table extends from the nightstand to form an extended dressing table that any person would be proud to own.
-Full-length mirrors not only provide the perfect accessory for this beauty station, they also help to visually enlarge the bedroom, creating a sense of spaciousness.
+This bedside table doubles up as an elegant vanity table that any person would be proud to own.
+A tall mirror, mirroring the wall moulding on the other side of the bed, not only provides the perfect accessory for this beauty station, but it also helps to visually enlarge the bedroom, creating a sense of spaciousness.

 6. Sweet in the en suite

 If your bedroom’s too much of a squeeze, consider transferring your makeup table to your bathroom.
 Maximise the airiness and lightness of your en suite with a wall-hung vanity that also lets you slot a vanity seat in as well.

 7. Closet compartment

 This dressing table pulls out from the built-in wardrobe, functioning as a super space saver.
 The vanity is located just next to the bed, which serves as a convenient vanity chair.